Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Bulk algebras and their characters

 An important tool in studying physical $3d$ $\mathcal{N} = 2$ theories is the superconformal index.
 It computes the following partition function for a theory defined on $S^2\times S^1$ \cite{Kim:2009wb, Krattenthaler:2011da}

-Here $E$ is the energy, $R$ is the R-charge, $j_3$ is the third component of the angular momentum, and $F_a$ run over the global flavor symmetry.
-Standard physical arguments tells us that only states with $E = R + j_3$ contributes to the index.
+Here $E$ is the energy, $R$ is the R-charge, $j_3$ is the third component of the angular momentum, and $F_a$'s run over the global flavor symmetry.
+Standard physical arguments tell us that only states with $E = R + j_3$ contribute to the index.
 Therefore we can simplify the index as

 where $q = x^2$.
 This index is usually computed by localization technique \cite{Imamura_2011, Kapustin:2011jm}.